 - 1. Students must report to the principal's office by 8:03 a.m. - 2.
 Students must bring to the office all books, notebooks, and other materials needed for assignments.
 Daily assignments must be completed on time. - 3.
 Students must stay in the designated area.
 Restroom privileges will be granted only during class time when other students are not in the hallways. - 4.
 Students will not have contact with other students. - 5.
 Students will eat lunch in the suspension area or will be escorted to the cafeteria area by the principal, or designee, and will eat in a designated area away from other students or at a time when the cafeteria is empty of students. - 6.
-Students will not be allowed to participate in any extracurricular activities during the suspension period.
-Single day In-school suspensions end at conclusion of school day on day of suspension.
+Students will not be allowed to participate in any extracurricular activities if suspended in-school or out-of-school.